smrfs/GHSpeaker/README.md

 4. Copy the Spread Sheet ID from URL in your browser.
 5. Setup Node.js Run-time in your Linux PC.
 6. Copy GHSpeaker from github into your Linux and install all node_modules: https://github.com/smrfs/GHSpeaker
-7. Check path of service account credential json, sheet ID, Google Home device name and its ip address, then setup config.json.
+7. Setup config.json: Path of service account credential json, sheet ID, Google Home ip address.
 8. Setup cron like this: */1 * * * * node /PATH_FOR_GHSPEAKER/ghspeaker.js
 9. Optionally, you can send one-time message to the Spread Sheet using IFTTT or any other integration services.